Aranmanai 2: Plot

-Maya was loved by all, especially by her father and Murali.
-She was also the owner of Maya Granites shown in the song Maya Maya.
-On the day before her marriage, she eloped with one of the workers' son and the whole family was shocked and felt disgraced.
-Three years later in Bangalore, when Murali sees that she is pregnant, he passes the good news to his father and brother as they arrive at their house.
-Their father asks Maya to come back home to which she agrees.
-On the day she was supposed to arrive, Maya didn't show up, and Murali thought she had changed her mind.
-Later Ravi tells that it's not true.
+Past: The family loved Maya, especially her father and Murali.
+She was also the owner of Maya Granites, as shown in the song Maya Maya.
+On the day before her marriage, she eloped with one of the workers' son, and the whole family was shocked and felt disgraced.
+Murali passes the good news to his father and brother when he sees Maya pregnant three years later in Bangalore.
+Their father asks Maya to come back home, to which she agrees.
+On the day she was supposed to arrive, Maya didn't appear, and Murali thought she had changed her mind.
+Later, Ravi says that it's not true.
 Maya and her husband got off a stop earlier since her elder brother wanted them to arrive home safely.
-While travelling in a Jeep on the way to their palace, Maya's husband was stabbed by the driver.
+While travelling in a Jeep on the way to their palace, the driver stabbed Maya's husband.
 After that, he instructed Maya to go into hiding.
 But this plan failed when Maya's father arrived and told her to drink poison since she disgraced her family's name and status by marrying someone who belonged to a lower caste.
-Maya agrees to her father's words with a condition that her husband's life should be spared.
-After she drank the poison, Maya's elder brother killed her husband in front of her which made Maya vow that she will end the male generation in her family before her father chokes her to death.
-Ravi also tells that her primary target is Murali since he told their father and elder brother about her whereabouts and also Suresh.
-Manju tells that her uncle is a priest and lives near the Kerala border.
+Maya agrees to her father's words with the condition that her brothers should spare her husband's life.
+After she drank the poison, Maya's elder brother killed her husband in front of her, which made Maya vow that she would end the male generation in her family before her father choked her to death.

-Ravi goes with Manju to the priest whose disciples at first refused to offer a helping hand because the priest is just recuperating from myocardial infarction (heart attack).
+Present: Ravi also says that her primary target is Murali since he told their father and elder brother about her whereabouts and Suresh.
+Manju says that her uncle is a priest and lives near the Kerala border.
+Ravi goes with Manju to the priest, whose disciples at first refuse to offer a helping hand because the priest is just recuperating from myocardial infarction (heart attack).
 But before they leave, the priest decides to help them and starts the pooja.
-After a few moments, the priest informs that Maya has possessed someone in the palace and it is revealed to be Anitha.
-It is also shown that Anitha killed Murali's elder brother and also poisons her father-in-law as an act of revenge, even though he managed to recover from his coma.
+After a few moments, the priest informs that Maya has possessed someone in the palace and gives them a lime.
+The lime turns bad and reveals that Anitha is possessed.
+Also, Anitha killed Murali's elder brother and poisoned her father-in-law as an act of revenge, even though he managed to recover from his coma.
 Ravi decides to find Maya's corpse, while Murali, Suresh, and Manju try to distract Anitha by taking the entire family to a restaurant.
 Their main goal is to get Anitha's blood and put some holy ink on her hair.
 They manage to get her blood when she is cutting an apple, and one of the assistants manages to put the ink before getting thrashed by Anitha/Maya.
-There Anitha goes to the house and tries to kill Murali and Suresh.
-However, it fails and the priest manages to get Maya out of Anitha.
-Later Ravi and the priest decide to kill the spirit and the only way is to be possessed by the spirit and stab its own corpse.
-Ravi manages to do it and completes it but the priest gets chest pain and he tells Murali that their only hope is to go to the Amman Pooja that is happening in their village temple as Amman is their final hope.
-Murali and Suresh get there with Ravi possessed by Maya trying to stop them.
-When Ravi is about to kill Murali, Amman uses her powers and prevents Maya's spirit from killing Murali and Suresh.
-Before she leaves, she sees her brother Murali who sheds tears for what had happened to his beloved sister.
-Before Maya disappears she smiles at Amman.
-After this incident, Murali, Suresh and Anitha reunite and Ravi reunites with Manju leaving the Aranmanai in the hands of the caretakers.
-As everyone leaves the palace, Maya's spirit enters a doll and returns to the palace waiting for the right time to swing back into action.
+There, Anitha goes to the house and tries to kill Murali and Suresh.
+However, it fails, and the priest manages to get Maya out of Anitha.

+Later, Ravi and the priest decide to kill the spirit, and the only way is to be possessed by the spirit and stab its own corpse.
+Ravi manages to do it and completes it, but the priest gets chest pain and tells Murali that their only hope is to go to the Mariamman Pooja, which is happening in their village temple, as the goddess is their final hope.
+Murali and Suresh get there with Ravi, possessed by Maya, trying to stop them.
+When Ravi is about to kill Murali, Mariamman uses her powers and prevents Maya's spirit from killing Murali and Suresh.
+Before she leaves, she sees her brother Murali, who sheds tears for what had happened to his beloved sister.
+Before Maya disappears, she smiles at Mariamman's massive idol.
+After this incident, Murali, Suresh and Anitha reunite, and Ravi reunites with Manju, leaving the Aranmanai in the hands of the caretakers.
+As everyone leaves the palace, Maya's spirit enters a doll and returns to the palace, waiting for the right time to swing back into action.
 The movie ends with a hint of a sequel.